BerasiDavide/vlm_image_compositionality/README.md

 RK: Any pre-trained OpenCLIP model can be used ([available models](https://colab.research.google.com/github/mlfoundations/open_clip/blob/master/docs/Interacting_with_open_clip.ipynb#scrollTo=uLFS29hnhlY4)).

 - Run a classification experiment with `classification.py`.
-For example, you can perform classification on ut-zappos, in open world scenario, with GDE decompositions of ('ViT-L-14', 'openai') image embeddings as classifiers, with:
+For example, you can perform classification on Ut-Zappos, in open world scenario, with GDE decompositions of ('ViT-L-14', 'openai') image embeddings as classifiers, with:
 ```
 python -m classification \
   --dataset 'ut-zappos' \